 The other, and perhaps the greater differentiator between military and civilian home buying, is that military members buy homes they’ll only live in for two or three years.
 That’s crazy talk by civilian standards.

-According to the National Association of Home Builders, the average civilian family remains in their home for approximately 13 years; meanwhile, a typical military family has moved four times.
-Knowing that you must (typically) own a home for at least five years before breaking even on the cost of purchase and general home ownership costs, why then would military families choose to buy homes again and again?
+According to the National Association of Realtors, the average civilian family remains in their home for approximately 13 years.
+Meanwhile, a typical military family has moved four times in that time frame.
+Knowing that you must typically own a home for at least five years before breaking even on the cost of purchase and general homeownership costs makes it hard for others to understand why military families choose to buy homes again and again.